How to be organized in your life with xTiles: simple tips that actually work

 This tip is connected to the first one about short-term and long-term goals separation.
 Within these two lists, you need to prioritize your most important tasks.
 That will help you omit the temptation to do only the easiest ones, keeping the most difficult ones for the future you.

-We would like to suggest to you a time management technique called “Eat the frog”.
+We would like to suggest a time management technique called “Eat the frog.”
 It may sound super weird, but it derives from the famous quote by Mark Twain:

 “If it’s your job to eat a frog, it’s best to do it first thing in the morning”.